vincentarelbundock/Rdatasets/doc/survival/rst/rhDNase.rst

    immediately after cessation then from a medical standpoint this would not be a new infection.)

-   This data set reproduces the data in Therneau and Grambsch, is does not exactly reproduce those in Therneau and Hamilton due to data set updates.
+   This data set reproduces the data in Therneau and Grambsch, it does not exactly reproduce those in Therneau and Hamilton due to data set updates.